Film Production Company – Are you serious about filmmaking, and thinking about starting your own film production company?

-- Head of production – The role of this position is to make sure that the productions stay on schedule and on budget.
+- Head of the production – The role of this position is to make sure that the productions stay on schedule and on budget.

-- Head of post-production – The role of this position is to oversee the editing process, and make sure that the deadlines are being met.
+- Head of the post-production – The role of this position is to oversee the editing process, and make sure that the deadlines are being met.

 - Head of distribution – The role of this position is overseeing the marketing and distribution of the films.

 Related Article: Best Tips On Getting Accepted Into Short Film Festivals

 This is a simple step in the process of building a film production company, but it’s an extremely important step, and that is to hire a production account.